mitrefccace/acedirect/jssipclient/README.md

-JSSIP Client Proof of Concept

-Here is a sample JSSIP Client that can make a WebRTC call to an ACE Direct CSR (agent).
+This is the JSSIP Client Library used for ACE Direct.
+There is no longer a working demo page (HTML).
+We just use the JSSIP Client libraries.

 Note:
 Consumer WebRTC Clients use extensions: 90001 - 9000x